 Are you looking to fill a giant Tales from the Crypt-sized hole in your heart?
 Is Shudder’s Creepshow revival not enough to satiate the horror hound within you?
 Then look no further than The Mortuary Collection.

-The Mortuary Collection screened at the 2019 Fantastic Fest in Austin Texas.
+The Mortuary Collection made its Quebec premier at Fantasia Fest 2020.
 No formal release date has been announced.
 Stay tuned.